stealth/psc/README.md

 PSC allows to e2e encrypt shell sessions, single- or multip-hop, being agnostic of the underlying transport, as long as it is reliable and can send/receive Base64 encoded data without modding/filtering.
-Along with the e2e pty that you receive (for example inside a portshell), you can forward TCP and UDP connections, similar to OpenSSH's `-L` parameter.
+Along with the e2e pty that you receive (for example inside a port-shell), you can forward TCP and UDP connections, similar to OpenSSH's `-L` parameter.
 This works transparently and without the need of an IP address assigned locally at the starting point.
-This allows forensicans and pentesters to create network connections for example via:
+This allows forensicans and pen-testers to create network connections for example via:

 * UART sessions to a device
 * `adb shell` sessions, if the OEM `adbd` doesn't support TCP forwarding
 * telnet sessions
-* modem dialups without ppp
+* modem dial-ups without ppp
 * other kinds of console logins
 * mixed SSH/telnet/modem sessions
 * ...